-- DEFINE: the problem to be faced is defined and circumscribed
+- DEFINE: the problem to be addressed is defined and circumscribed

-- ANALYZE: the problem is analyzed and possible causes are identified
+- ANALYZE: you analyze the problem and identify possible causes

-- IMPROVE: identified the cause, a possible improvement action is tested
+- IMPROVE: once the root cause is identified, a possible improving action is tested

-- CONTROL: the effect of the implemented action is monitored and the results verified
+- CONTROL: the effect of the implemented action is monitored and the results are verified

-The term Lean, on the other hand, identifies the set of methodologies deriving from the Toyota Production System with the aim of reducing waste within the processes.
-In this case, the tools used are not statistical.
+The term Lean, on the other hand, identifies the set of methodologies derived from the Toyota Production System with the goal of reducing waste within processes.
+In this case, the tools used are not statistical in nature.

-Therefore, Lean Six Sigma is an improvement philosophy based on real data and observations, which is based on the prevention of the defect rather than on its detection, it is responsible for customer satisfaction thanks to the reduction of variability and waste within the processes and promotes the use of standardization and value streams thereby creating a significant competitive advantage.
+Lean Six Sigma, therefore, is an improvement philosophy based on real data and observations, which is based on defect prevention rather than defect detection, is responsible for customer satisfaction through the reduction of variability and waste within processes, and promotes the use of standardization and value streams, consequently creating a significant competitive advantage.

 Support for Lean Six Sigma Projects

-Lean Six Sigma projects are necessary in the presence of particularly complex problems, or when the cause is not clear or how to solve them effectively, or in a statistically significant way.
+Lean Six Sigma projects are needed when there are particularly complex problems, i.e., when it is not clear what is causing them or how to effectively remediate them, i.e., in a statistically significant way.

-Accialini Training & Consulting is able to provide you with a professional with proven many years of experience in the implementation of the indicated methodologies and with Black Belt certification.
+Accialini Consulting can provide you with a professional with proven years of experience in implementing the indicated methodologies and with Black Belt certifcation.

-This professional will then be able to give you the necessary support in the following stages:
+Such a professional will then be able to give you the necessary support in the following steps:

-- Implementation of a data-driven decision-making culture in order to identify priority improvement projects
+- Implementing a data-driven decision-making culture in order to go out and identify priority improvement projects

-- Management of continuous improvement projects, from problem definition to implementation and control
+- Management of improvement projects, from problem definition to implementation and monitoring

-- Mentoring and coaching of the continuous improvement team
+- Mentoring and coaching of the improvement team

 Lean Six Sigma Certifications